mmaka4/GADS-Leaderboard/README.md

 # GADS-Leaderboard
-GADS Leaderoard App is an application that displays Top 20 learners in the Learning Leaders’ category and Top 20 learners in the Skill IQ Leaders’ category.
+GADS Leaderboard App is an application that displays Top 20 learners in the Learning Leaders’ category and Top 20 learners in the Skill IQ Leaders’ category.

 ### App Screenshots